bwLehrpool/dnbd3/README.md

 ### Docker image
-A docker image of the built dnbd3 components can be created in the `Release` build configuration with the option `DNBD3_PACKAGE_DOCKER=ON` and `DNBD3_KERNEL_MODULE=OFF`.
+A docker image of the built dnbd3 components can be created in the `Release` build configuration with the option `DNBD3_PACKAGE_DOCKER=ON`, `DNBD3_SERVER=ON` and `DNBD3_KERNEL_MODULE=OFF`.
 The image is based on Ubuntu 20.04 and a created docker container from it starts the embedded dnbd3-server automatically.

 Before the image is built, make sure that your docker daemon runs and you are a member of the `docker` group to access the docker deamon without any super user privileges.
-Then, build the docker image by calling the following Make target:
+Then, build the docker image based on either Ubuntu 20.04 or Archlinux by calling one of the following Make target:

 ```
 make docker-ubuntu-20-04
+make docker-archlinux
 ```

 The built docker image is saved as archive file (\*_ubuntu-20-04_docker.tar) and can be deployed to other machines.
 On each machine, the created image can be loaded with the following docker client call: